 When I first had the idea to start Stay tray, I didn’t want to create just another product that was designed in Australia but made overseas.
 If I was going to do it, I was going to do it how I wanted it to be.

-With so much single use plastic going into landfill each year, Stay tray had to be made from recycled plastic.
+With so much single use plastic going into landfill each year.
+Stay tray had to be made from recycled plastic.
 It had to be sustainable design.
-A reusable solution to the single use cardboard drink trays available at every coffee shop near me.
-I want Stay tray in every café nearby and every coffee house across the world.
+A reusable solution to the single use cardboard drink trays available at every Café nearby.
+I want Stay tray in every coffee shop nearby and every coffee house across the world.

 WHERE DO I START WITH SUSTAINABLE DESIGN?